Conserved quantities enable the quantum Mpemba effect in weakly open systems: End Matter

 {S\arabic{table}} {S\arabic{figure}} {S\arabic{equation}} {S\arabic{page}}

 {S\arabic{section}}

 \onecolumngrid

-In the Supplemental Material, we (i) summarize the calculation of dynamics within the generalized Gibbs ensemble approximation in the free fermion language, and (ii) explain how to evaluate distances between such Gaussian states.
+In the Supplemental Material, we (i) summarize the calculation of dynamics within the generalized Gibbs ensemble approximation in the free fermion language, (ii) explain how to evaluate distances between such Gaussian states, and (iii) linearize equations of motion for Lagrange parameters at asymptotic times and obtain a geometric condition for the Mpemba effect to occur for the normalized Frobenius distance and different observables in this regime.

 \twocolumngrid